yabbs/yabbs.github.io/rankorderskills.md

 7. Iterate (3-6).
 8. Act/Publish (to decision makers).
 9. Respond to feedback from (8).
 10. Stage in databases, make robust, automate.
+11. Profit.

 NB Kaggle competitions and job interviews focus on (5) to their detriment.